matsutakehoyo/KO-graft/README.md

 # KO-graft
-scripts for the analysis of the retinal organoid KO grafts
+scripts for the analysis of the retinal organoid KO grafts.
+This is a collection of complementary scripts for the paper "Genetically engineered retina for improved retinal reconstruction after transplantation".

 These include

 * Fiji/ImageJ scripts for image analsysis
 * R scirpts for exploratory data analysis
 * Stan scirpts for Bayesian inference

+## Table of Contents

+- Figure 1: Retinal organoid fluorescence analysis